ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/208_Strategy_Statistics.md

 ## NumMinutes

 Total duration of the backtest period; can be used for normalizing metrics to 3 years or for calculating profit per period.
-The backtest years are **NumMinutes/(365.25\*24\*60)**.
-For annualizing a result, multiply it with the inverse of this formula.
+The backtest years are **NumMinutes/(365.25\*24\*60)**. .
+For annualizing a result, divide it by this formula.

 ### Type: